Mekhilta of Rabbi Ishmael: Authorship

+Date

+In 1968, Wacholder placed the composition of the Mekhilta in 8th-century Egypt whereas Neusner has stated he does not think there are firm methods for dating the text.
+In more recent work, the consensus has shifted to a significantly earlier date, with Stemberger, Kahane and others dating the final compilation to the third century.
+The earliest tractate contained within it, Neziqin, may be earlier still.

 Structure

 The Mekhilta begins with Exodus 12, this being the first legal section found in Exodus.
-That this is the beginning of the Mekhilta is shown by the Arukh s.v. טמא, and by the Seder Tannaim v'Amoraim.
-In like manner, R. Nissim proves that the conclusion of the Mekhilta which he knew corresponded with that of the Mekhilta now extant.
-In printed editions the Mekhilta is divided into nine "massektot," each of which is further subdivided into "parshiyyot".
+That this is the beginning is shown by the Nathan ben Jehiel and the Seder Tannaim v'Amoraim.
+In like manner, Nissim ben Jacob proves in his Mafteach to Shab.
+106b that the conclusion of the Mekhilta which he knew corresponded with that of the Mekhilta now extant.
+In printed editions, the Mekhilta is divided into nine massektot, each of which is further subdivided into parashiyyot.
 The nine massektot are as follows: